the-teachingRSE-project/competencies/competencies.md

 We emphasize that the lifecycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.

-### Interaction with users and other stakeholders (USERS)

-Since research software is often developed as part of the research process itself, its requirements and specification might change with the progression of research.
-Stakeholders of research software often change across different research projects or even within the course of one project.
-Roles in connection with research software are often in flux and diffuse.
-For example a single person might be user, developer and project manager at the same time.
-These conditions pose specific challenges for requirements analysis, project management, training and support.

 ### Use repositories (SWREPOS)
 The RSE should be able to use public platforms to share the artefacts they have created and invite the public to scrutinise them for public review.